 - Government contracts counsel to a leading national health care services company, assisting in the preservation of trade secret and proprietary information, administrative protests and appeals in connection with various states’ managed health care programs.

-- Government contracts counsel to a regional hospital authority in facility reconstruction funded partly by Public Assistance grants administered by the Federal Emergency Management Agency under the Robert T. Stafford Disaster Assistance and Emergency Relief Act.
+- Government contracts counsel to a regional hospital authority in a facility reconstruction funded partly by public assistance grants administered by the Federal Emergency Management Agency under the Robert T. Stafford Disaster Assistance and Emergency Relief Act.

 August 13, 2013